microsoft/vscode-docs/docs/python/tutorial-flask.md

 1. Save the `app.py` file (`kb(workbench.action.files.save)`).

-1. In the terminal, run the app by entering `python3 -m flask run` (macOS/Linux) or `python -m flask run` (Windows), which runs the Flask development server.
+1. In the Integrated Terminal, run the app by entering `python -m flask run`, which runs the Flask development server.
 The development server looks for `app.py` by default.
 When you run Flask, you should see output similar to the following:

     ```bash
     (env) D:\py\\hello_flask>python -m flask run